The Outsiders (film): Critical response

-In its opening weekend the film grossed $5,068,165 in 829 theaters, ranking second behind Spring Break.
-The Outsiders grossed $25,697,647 domestically.

 Accolades

 The Outsiders was nominated for four Young Artist Awards, given annually since 1978 by the Young Artist Foundation.
 C. Thomas Howell won "Best Young Motion Picture Actor in a Feature Film".
 Diane Lane was nominated for "Best Young Supporting Actress in a Motion Picture".
 The film was nominated for "Best Family Feature Motion Picture".
 Francis Ford Coppola was nominated for the Golden Prize at the 13th Moscow International Film Festival.